nFrechen/nfrechen.github.io/_posts/2024-04-11-fit-sine_model.md

 ![plot of chunk show pahse shift on data plot](/figure/source/2024-04-11-fit-sine_model/show pahse shift on data plot-1.png) The orange line shows the minimum of the sine curve.

-# fit sin models with additional subfrequencies
+# fit sine models with additional subfrequencies

 Not every signal can be described by a single sine wave.
 We can easily add additional subfrequencies to the linear model.

-To demonstrate this we use radiation data from the same station.
+To demonstrate this we use solar radiation data from the same station.
 This can be downloaded as followed:

 {% highlight r %}